 a “material increase in cost” will occur where a transfer or trade is anticipated, in accordance with the assumptions and analysis defined in this methodology, to result in a network failure requiring constraint management action.
 Any increase in constraint management costs in excess of that expected in the absence of any proposed transfer or trade is considered a “material increase”.

-For the avoidance of doubt, any constraint management costs arising from circumstances that National Grid has considered, in applying this methodology, unlikely to occur will be considered “non-material”.
+For the avoidance of doubt, any constraint management costs arising from circumstances that National Gas Transmission has considered, in applying this methodology, unlikely to occur will be considered “non-material”.
 This does not mean that such circumstance and costs will not occur.

 The rationale for the process described in this Statement is to ensure that the NTS is efficiently and economically used.
 In particular it is intended to ensure that:

-the sale of capacity does not create a situation whereby sold capacity at a location where it is no longer required prevents the release of additional capacity, above obligated levels, elsewhere due to National Grid’s on-going commitment in respect of the sold capacity; or
+the sale of capacity does not create a situation whereby sold capacity at a location where it is no longer required prevents the release of additional capacity, above obligated levels, elsewhere due to National Gas Transmission’s on-going commitment in respect of the sold capacity; or

 obligated capacity levels do not create requirements whereby unsold capacity at a location is effectively sterilised and cannot be reallocated to support demand for additional capacity above obligated levels elsewhere.